hap-server/hap-server/README.md

     // Check the credentials from the web interface const user = await checkCredentialsAndGetUser(data);

-    // Return an AuthenticatedUser object with a globally unique ID (used for permissions) and a name to display in the web interface return new AuthenticatedUser(user.id, user.name || data.username);
+    // Create an AuthenticatedUser object with a globally unique ID (used for permissions) and a name to display in the web interface const authenticated_user = new AuthenticatedUser(user.id, user.name || data.username);

+    // Allow the user to automatically reauthenticate
+    // You can do this conditionally (for example a "Remember me" checkbox or only on the local network) or not at all
+    // You must call this before the handler returns otherwise it will have no effect await authenticated_user.enableReauthentication();

+    return authenticated_user;

     // You don't have to return an AuthenticatedUser object immediately
     // You can return plain objects and throw errors and create a multi-step login process